astrocatalogs/astroschema/README.md

         - `PAS_Validator()` <== `Default_Validator()`
             - New customized validator that not only sets defaults (as before) but also checks the `"numeric"` 'format' specifier.
             - Tests added for behavior.

+- `schema`
+    - `quantity.json`
+        - FIX: Changed `value` from being numeric to being any-type.
+This is to accommodate 'alias' values in `astrocats`... not sure if this should remain or be changed.

 ### v0.4.0 - 2018-07-30